Introduction to low energy lighting

 Energy saving light bulbs convert a far higher proportion of the electricity supplied to them into light (rather than heat) and therefore require less electricity to operate, saving the consumer money on their electricity bill.
-There are two types of energy saving light bulb, the more modern LED (Light emitting diodes) bulb and the older CFL (compact fluorescent lighting) bulb – as you shall see shortly we are much more interested in promoting LED bulbs as we feel these are the future of low energy lighting
+Until recently, there were two options when it came to energy saving lighting: LEDs (Light emitting diodes) and the older CFLs (compact fluorescent lighting).
+However, CFLs are no longer commonly sold, as they are inefficient when compared to LEDs.

 This is the reason LEDs are so much more energy efficient; instead of needing to get incredibly hot to emit light (as is the case with halogen or incandescent bulbs), for an LED to emit light a small current passing through it will suffice.
-This means that LEDs are far more durable than incandescent bulbs and have an estimated life of 40,000 hours compared to an incandescent bulb’s estimated 1000 hours.
+This means that LEDs are far more durable than incandescent bulbs and have an estimated life of 40,000 hours, compared to an incandescent bulb’s estimated 1000 hours.

 LED bulbs require just 10% of the electricity used by an incandescent bulb, but produce the same amount of light.

-Why Use LED energy saving Bulbs?
+Why use LED energy saving bulbs?

 It doesn’t matter if you own or rent your property, or if you live in a house, flat or bungalow, you can save money today by changing the way you use your lights and by fitting new energy-saving lights.
-Many homes today use a mixture of standard light fittings and halogen downlighters or spotlights (mainly in kitchens and bathrooms).
+Many homes today use a mixture of standard light fittings and halogen down lighters or spotlights (mainly in kitchens and bathrooms).
 All of these light bulbs can be replaced by either the LEDs – so do it now!

-90% energy savings really do add up and they will quickly cover the additional capital cost of the LED bulbs in the first place and as we describe in this blog – don’t wait until your existing bulbs below before you change them!
+90% energy savings really do add up and they will quickly cover the additional capital cost of the LED bulbs in the first place and as we describe in this blog – don’t wait until your existing bulbs blow before you change them!

 You can buy low energy light fittings, which will only take low energy light bulbs, however since many of the new energy saving lights fit in existing fittings there seems little point in doing this unless you are having major renovations in the home.
 These low energy fittings use a ballast or transformer fitted into the base of the light fitting.
 It controls the supply of electricity to the bulb, allowing for a small surge of power for a millisecond to light the bulb and then reducing the electricity flow to a very low level.
 These low energy fittings require a pin based energy saving bulb.
 This is a different fitting to a conventional bulb but will ensure that the bulbs you buy in future will always save energy, money and the environment.